IBM/helm101/tutorial/Lab0/README.md

 # Lab 0.
 Installing Helm on IBM Cloud Kubernetes Service

 There are two parts to installing Helm: the client (helm) and the server (Tiller).
 Helm can be installed from source or pre-built binary releases.
-In this lab we are going to use the pre-built binary release (Linux amd64) from the Helm community.
+In this lab, we are going to use the pre-built binary release (Linux amd64) from the Helm community.
 Refer to the [Helm install docs](https://docs.helm.sh/using_helm/#install-helm) for more details.

 # Prerequisites

-Create a Kubernetes cluster with [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/cs_tutorials.html), following the steps to also configure the IBM Cloud CLI with the Kubernetes Service plug-in.
+Create a Kubernetes cluster with [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial), following the steps to also configure the IBM Cloud CLI with the Kubernetes Service plug-in.

 # Installing the Helm Client (helm)